selfdefined/web-app/11ty/definitions/suicide.md

 Can also be used in combination with a related measure of "success" which promotes suicide as a desirable result.

-Suicide is sometimes used colloquially in "social suicide" and "career suicide".
-Instead of "carrer suicide" use career-ending which conveys the same intent.
-Instead of "social suicide" rephrase completely and avoid placing blame on the individual. eg. "That is social suicide" can be rephrased as "That will impact your social life".
+Suicide is sometimes used colloquially to mean something will severely negatively impact you (e.g., "social suicide" and "career suicide").
+Replace "career suicide" with "career-ending," which conveys the same intent.
+Replace "social suicide" with a  complete rephrase where you avoid placing blame on the individual: "Doing this will negatively impact your social life."

 ## Impact